 Sometimes a lack of focus can help to make an image look more convincing if a fake subject is a thing that’s out of focus.
 Even a simple cut-out like the alien below can appear to be a convincing visitation if staged correctly.

 The picture below was taken in a dark room with an open window behind the subject.
 The aperture was set to f1.8 and the exposure time was 8 minutes.

 Backgrounds can also benefit from being out of focus, and blurring what’s behind the subject can help to disguise blemishes or textures that might reveal where the image is actually being taken.

 There’s also a lot of fun to be had with mirrors for creating practical in-camera effects.
 It’s possible to create many impossible-looking effects with a few reflective surfaces.
 With one mirror you can create the illusion of a hovering object if the area in front of the mirror is similar to that behind it.
 With two or more mirrors you can create the illusion of things repeating into infinity.

 In the image below the playing card is surrounded by five mirrors, the lights help to increase the number of iterations it’s possible to see.

 One of the hardest things about photographing mirrors is finding an angle where you don’t catch your reflection, so it may take a few tries to get it right.

-Finally, it’s possible to sprinkle a bit of pixellated pixie dust on your pictures through the creative use of bokeh.
+Finally, it’s possible to sprinkle a bit of pixellated pixie dust on your pictures through the creative use of bokeh layers, actions and effects.
 Fairy lights are a particularly effective way of creating a cluster of bokeh lights, and when combined with hands (or wands if you have one) can be used to create a magical effect.